dotenv-org/dotenv-org.github.io/docs/languages/nodejs/fly.md

 You'll know things worked correctly when you see `'Loading env from encrypted .env.vault'` in your logs.
 If a `DOTENV_KEY` is not set (for example when developing on your local machine) it will fall back to standard [dotenv](https://github.com/motdotla/dotenv) functionality.

-{% include helpers/screenshot_browser.html url="/assets/img/docs/railway-logs-vault.png" www="npx @railway/cli@latest logs" %}
+{% include helpers/screenshot_browser.html url="/assets/img/docs/fly-logs-vault.png" www="flyctl logs" %}

 {% include docs/welldone.html %}